HBenpitsu/miraibo/doc/miraibo.md

 `Data Page` contains:

-- `Statistical information Section`
 - `Table`
 - `Data im/export Button`.

 `Data Page` itself is scrollable in any direction.

-`Statistical information Section` comes before `Table`, and `Data im/export Button` is a floating button.

-`Statistical information Section` show the statistical information:

-- Summation of all estate

 `Table` shows all of `Receipt Data` in a table format.
 Pressing a row, user can open corresponding (log) `Tikcet edit Window`.

+`Data im/export Button` is a floating button.
 Pressing `Data im/export Button` opens `Data im/export Window`.
 The window contains: